 World Space Week Association is led by a volunteer Board of Directors.
+The Board has two committees: the Executive Committee, which supervises the Executive Director and develops the operational plans of the Association, and the Nominating Committee which proposes directors and officers.
 The officers of the Association, elected by the Board, include a President, several Vice Presidents, Secretary, and Treasurer.
 All serve as volunteers.
 The Executive Director serves as the chief operating officer of the Association.
-The President, Executive Vice President, and Executive Director make up the Executive Council.

-In 2019, World Space Week Association started the process of restructuring its Board into Boards of Advisors and Directors, which will be completed in 2020.
+In 2019, World Space Week Association started the process of restructuring of its governance, which will be completed in 2020.